Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 The bisque (Parian white) was introduced by 1990 at a price of $50.

 While the first release of this plaque was in Old Coin Gold decoration painted with 24K liquid gold, later versions were released decorated with gold paint which created a satin finish.
+By the early 1990's it was also offered in color at $75.

 This small 2 1/2" display plaque was available to members of the Cybis Collector's Society.